-Refer to the "CLEARANCE AND MOUNTING DIMENSION CHART" in PART I of this manual for information needed to check available mounting locations for adequate clearance to mount and operate the jacks.
-Refer to the "Jack Mounting Bracket Catalog (ML10049) located in the HWH Online Installation School for specific information concerning bracket and mounting dimensions or jack / mounting bracket locations on frames.
-Information in this catalog is mainly vehicle generic in nature and is primarily used in aftermarket installations, O.E.M. installations will usually be more vehicle specific.
+Refer to the kick-down, straight-acting pivoting or straight-acting fixed "CLEARANCE AND MOUNTING DIMENSION CHART" in this section for information needed to check available mounting locations for adequate clearance to mount and operate the jacks.
+Combine this information with information in the Aftermarket Leveling System Configurator and/or the Miscellaneous Aftermarket Bracket section to determine a proper mounting location with adequate mounting and operational clearance BEFORE ordering equipment.
+Remember, operating clearance includes mounting height.
+HWH offers both kick-down and straight-acting jacks in different stroke capabilities.
+Use the charts, system Configurator and bracket information to determine which stroke jack is needed for your application.
+Information contained in these different sections is vehicle generic in nature and primarily used in aftermarket installations.
+Because compartments and vehicle equipment locations can vary on vehicles of the same manufacturer and model, it is important to ALWAYS inspect the vehicle before ordering equipment.
+O.E.M. installations are normally more vehicle specific.
 O.E.M.s should contact HWH sales or engineering for specific information or drawings.